Buskemor/P3-Urban-Issues/src/database/readme (seriously).md

 To run this code, go to MySQL workbench and change your root password to: KENDATABASE123 using the following SQL command:

-    ALTER USER 'root'@'%' IDENTIFIED BY 'KENDATABASE123';
+    ALTER USER 'root'@'localhost' IDENTIFIED BY 'KENDATABASE123';

-IMPORTANT; when running multiple queries at once in MySQL workbench, deselect all text before pressing the 'lightning' button in the top left.
+IMPORTANT; when running multiple queries at once in MySQL workbench, deselect all text before pressing the 'lightning' button in the top left. (by pressing outside the code) (for instance click on the schema)

-Then, create a new schema called 'issuesdb', and run the following init SQL query:
+Then, create a new schema called 'issuesdb', and run the following init SQL query: to do this... click on schema (bottom left) then rightclick, then create schema, then name it 'issuesdb' then click apply, then apply, then finish.
+After make sure u are working in the schema by double clicking on it. and run the following init SQL query:

     CREATE TABLE locations (
     location_id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, road VARCHAR(50) NOT NULL,